 Be a match for your capacity, capability, and character — that is, it lights you up and you’re bloody good at it!

-4. You can deliver at the right time and in the right place
+4. and 5.
+Can deliver at the right time and in the right place?

 As with most things in life, timing is everything.
-Have a look at Bill Gross here if you think it doesn’t matter.
+Look at Bill Gross here if you think it doesn’t matter.

 So that’s timing for you, but what about the customer?